Sometimes its the simple prayer of a desperate heart that changes everything.

-I can, and do at times, recount the prayers in which he’s answered.
+I can, and do at times, recount the prayers that he’s answered.
 Since, in most times my prayers are about major issues, they indeed are worth remembering and thanking him all over again.
 But those desperate, little prayers are just as meaningful too and worth remembering.
 This is why the first word His Spirit teaches us to say is “Abba Father,” which actually means “poppa” or “da-da.”
-He wants that kind of trust and that kind of familiarity from us, he invites us to call out to him as an infant, frail, dependent and trusting.
+He wants that kind of trust and that kind of familiarity from us; he invites us to call out to him as an infant, frail, dependent, and trusting.

 My favorite title in all the world is “Daddy.”
 It was my precious daughter, Tessa who’d call daddy, while my boys would call me dad or pops.
 Daddy is the title that would melt my heart and soften my face.

-I truly believe that our Heavenly Father loves us to call him “daddy,” “poppa” or even da-da.”
+I truly believe that our Heavenly Father loves us to call him “daddy,” “poppa,” or even “da-da.”
 I think he wants to hear that name and title from you too.
-I believe that Abba may be God’s favorite name also.
+I believe that Abba may be God’s favorite name.

 One lonely and rainy morning I was traveling to work.
 It was still dark, as I headed to Vasco Road in Brentwood, California.
 I had been prayerless for weeks, as I had drifted from God.
 I desperately wanted to pray, but I had lost my words and was filled with shame.